alinazarid/SearchEngine/README.md

 The search engine UI is decided to be Windows Command Prompt for its simplicity and speed.

 ### Steps to Run
-1- Doanload the data at:
+1- Download the data at:

 2- Open Windows Command Prompt and run >> Python main.py

 3- Enter the query (English term(s))

 The program should return the top five documents and a snipped for each one.
-For example in this picture the top five results are compared with actual resaults of the same search in Wikipedia.org.
+For example, in the following picture the top five results are compared with actual results of the same search in Wikipedia.org.

 ![thanksgiving](Results_for_Thanksgiving.jfif)

 ### Dependencies